Free and Inexpensive Things to Do in Scottsdale

 Afterward head to the Sugar Bowl for a taste of a true 1950s ice cream parlor and soda shop.
 The Sugar Bowl has been dishing out quintessential American food and scrumptious ice cream treats since 1958.
 The menu items, décor and location have remained virtually unchanged since its opening, and the Sugar Bowl holds a place on Scottsdale's Historic Preservation Register.

-Downtown is bustling with wallet-friendly events and activities, but there’s no shortage of excitement throughout the rest of the city.
+Scottsdale is bustling with wallet-friendly events and activities, but there’s no shortage of excitement throughout the rest of the city.
 Take the McCormick-Stillman Railroad Park, for example.
 Ride on the Paradise and Pacific railroads and antique carousel, enjoy the museum and playgrounds, or just relax in the grass.
 Make time to visit the LEED gold certified building, featuring motorized model railroads with scenic exhibits.
 The park also offers a free summer concert series during which you can kick back with a picnic and enjoy live music from local bands every Sunday evening, May through July.
 Admission to the park is free and tickets to ride the train and carousel are $2 each.

 Moving on from rails to trails, Scottsdale’s McDowell Sonoran Preserve is 30,200 acres of protected land that offers a plot of pristine Sonoran Desert.
 There, you can experience the magnificence of the natural environment with hiking, biking, mountain climbing or horseback riding adventures.
 Other spots to get in tune with the desert for free include the McDowell Mountain Regional Park, Camelback Mountain, Papago Park, Piestewa Peak, Pinnacle Peak Park and Superstition Mountains.